RadiantTec/VS-Code-Portable-Multi-OS-Manager/README.md

 ## 🧩 Updater Script Behavior (Overview)

 ### `update_vscode` (Windows `.ps1`, Linux/macOS `.sh`)
-- Checks for the latest version via VS Code’s update API.
+- Checks for the latest VS Code version via the update API.
 - Downloads and extracts the correct archive.
-- Creates a shared data link (`data/`) so extensions and settings persist.
+- Links to the shared `data/` folder (for extensions/settings).
 - Keeps a configurable number of previous versions.
-- Logs all actions in `log.txt`.
+- Logs all actions to `log.txt`.

 ### `linkupdater`
 - Scans for installed VS Code versions.
 - Chooses the newest available version (prefers stable).
 - Updates:
   - Launcher scripts (`launch-vscode.bat` / `.sh`)
   - Shortcuts (`VSCode.lnk` on Windows)